oOo0oOo/lean-scribe/default_scribe_folder/default_prompts/progress_in_proof.md

 {% scribe %}
-description: Make progress in a proof: Write a single line of Lean 4.
+description: Make progress in a proof at the cursor position.
+Write a single line of Lean 4.
 post_process: process_code_reply.md
 {% endscribe %}